kgb1001001/cloudadoptionpatterns/Cloud-Client-Architecture/Near-Cache.md

 Near Cache
 ===

-You are writing ea [Native Mobile Application](Native-Mobile-Application.md).
+You are writing a [Native Mobile Application](Native-Mobile-Application.md).
 The application must be able to operate efficiently even when Internet connectivity is not available at the highest speeds.

 **How do you reduce the total number of calls to back-end microservices (particularly to [Backend for Frontends](../Microservices/Backend-For-Frontend.md)) for repeated information?**